markjerichomanilag/animal-info-server/README.md

-# Server for AnimalInfo (A fastify-practice)
+# Server for Animal-Info (A fastify-practice project)

-This server is just a practice for fastify, to know how it works and to better understand the author's company tech stack.
+This server is just a practice project for learning Fastify, to understand how it works and to better understand my company's tech stack.

 ## Requirements